 Included in the cost of the holiday are:

 Participants will only need to bring money for personal spending.

 What else does ILS offer?

 ILS offers a Social Club on the last Friday of each month from 6.00pm to 9.00pm at Impact Support Services Inc. at 2/156-160, Drummond Street, Oakleigh, Vic 3166.
-Social Club is a drop in activity for everybody involved with Impact .
-At Happy Hour we encourage everyone to have a great time, meet new people, catch up with friends, and enjoy a party atmosphere.
+Social Club is a drop in activity for everybody involved with Impact.
+At the Social Club, we encourage everyone to have a great time, meet new people, catch up with friends, and enjoy a party atmosphere.
 The cost is $10.00, which includes meal and activities and $1 soft drinks.
 Feel free to dress up according to the evening theme.